kedacore/keda/GOVERNANCE.md

 [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote)
 vote of the existing maintainers.

-Contributors who want to donate a scaler, sample or other contribution must create an issue explaining what the benefit would be for KEDA after which the maintainers will vote and require a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the current maintainers.
+Contributors who want to donate an add-on scaler, sample or donate a repo must create an issue explaining what the benefit would be for KEDA after which the maintainers will vote and require a [super-majority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) of the current maintainers.